Vadimhungry/Django-Task-Manager/README.md

 3. `make migrations`

 ## Environment variables
-You should set three env variables
+You should set three env variables.
+The simplest way to set variables is to rename the project file ".env.example" to ".env"

+### Variables
+The ".env.example" file contains three variables:

 DJANGO_DEBUG=True/False

 SECRET_KEY="your_secret_key"

 ROLLBAR="your_rollbar_key"

-Additionally, you can use connect your database by setting variable:
+Additionally, you can connect your database by setting variable:
 DATABASE_URL="your_database_url"

 ## Language